sunnys1ngh/t3rraf0rm/README.md

 And in fact, our state file now does not exist locally, if we check the container of our storage account in Azure, here it is!

+Success!

+Make sure you commit and push your changes to your GitHub Repo, for the purposes of this part,

+I have included a ‘.gitignore’ file, in order to ensure no files such as the the Terraform Provider EXE is uploaded into Github.

+Ok, so the next part of our journey now that we have successfully deployed our infrastructure using a shared location for our Terraform State, is to look to automat this based on the checking trigger to the ‘main’ GitHub repo branch.

+We also need to ensure we remove the Storage Account Access Key as part of the following process.

+The first thing we need to do is set ourselves up with an Azure DevOps Organization by visiting the following site:

+sunnysingh-dev and Terraform-Testing are the Organisation and Project I have created for the purposes of this article.

+5 – Azure DevOps Pipeline

+The first thing we are going to do is create a service principle name (SPN) to allow our Azure DevOps Organisation project to deploy our environment.

+Within our Azure DevOps Project we can select Project Settings -> Service Connections:

+Click Create Service Connection -> Azure Resource Manager -> Next:

+Then Select Service principal (automatic) -> Next:

+These are the scope settings for my SPN that were used:

+sunnysingh-dev and Terraform-Testing are the Organisation and Project I have created for the purposes of this article.

+The first thing we are going to do is create a service principle name (SPN) to allow our Azure DevOps Organisation project to deploy our environment.

+Within our Azure DevOps Project we can select Project Settings -> Service Connections:

+Click Create Service Connection -> Azure Resource Manager -> Next:

+Then Select Service principal (automatic) -> Next:

+Scope settings for my SPN

+You can confirm configuration of your SPN by reviewing the following output:

+Allow this SPN COntributer access to my Sub

+With all that in place its now time to create our pipeline

+Select Pipelines -> Create Pipeline:

+Select GitHub:

+ I will use the classic editor as it saves a little processing of YAML files if you are not familiar with those.

+Select Github and logon:

+Logon to your GitHub Account:

+Scroll down to Repository Access and select your repo, then click Approve and install:

+This will authorise ADO to access your GitHub Repo, next we want to select Github:

+For the purposes of this article we will set up a single stage to our pipeline which will run through :

+Install Terraform
+Run Terraform init
+Run Terraform plan
+Run Terraform validate & apply to deploy our infrastructure to our subscription.
+The trigger for this pipeline run will be the commit of code to our ‘main’ branch in our repo.

+We will select an Empty Pipeline to start creating our pipeline:

+We are then presented with a pipeline to start building:

+Next we want to select each Task and configure as follows.

+Install Terraform:

+Terraform: INIT

+In this task, we can configure the Terraform Backend that we have in our main.tf as follows:

+Terraform: PLAN

+Terraform VALIDATE & APPLY

+Once we have completed that configuration we can save it and we are presented by a pipeline yet to be run:

+Once we have completed that configuration we can save it and we are presented by a pipeline yet to be run:

+So, before we run our pipeline we could manually kick this off by selecting:

+However, in the spirit of CI/CD we can modify the CI enabled flag on our pipeline

+Now when we modify our code and commit it to our ‘master’ branch in GitHub this Pipeline should run and deploy our environment for us………

+I commit a change via VS Code:

+And Push to my GitHub Repo:

+We wait for all our tasks to complete (and hope we dont have any errors!)

+Our Job has completed successfully.

+If we check our Azure Subscription, we can see that our Application infrastructure has been deployed as we would expect!

+The concept that the pipeline is actually created as a file with a .yaml extension leads to even more interesting concepts